clydedevv/VinnieTheVig/gitbook/infrastructure/live-production-state.md

 ## Current Running State

-The AIGG system is currently deployed and running in production with three independent microservices communicating via HTTP APIs, backed by a **LIVE PostgreSQL database containing real-time Polymarket data for 115,000+ prediction markets**.
+The AIGG system is currently deployed and running in production with three independent microservices communicating via HTTP APIs, backed by a **LIVE PostgreSQL database containing real-time Polymarket data for hundreds of thousands of prediction markets**.
 This document details the live infrastructure state and operational characteristics.

 ### Key Production Highlights
-- Live Database: PostgreSQL with 115,000+ real Polymarket markets (not test data)
+- Live Database: PostgreSQL with hundreds of thousands of real Polymarket markets (not test data)
 - Real-Time Sync: 5-minute polling intervals for market updates
 - Production APIs: Three microservices running 24/7 in tmux sessions
-- Active Trading: ~6,800 markets with >$1000 volume actively tracked
+- Active Trading: Thousands of markets with >$1000 volume actively tracked
 - Continuous Operation: System running since August 2024

 ## Service Architecture